Reliable-Information-Lab-HEVS/att_viz/paper.md

 from att_viz.self_attention_model import SelfAttentionModel from att_viz.attention_aggregation_method import AttentionAggregationMethod

-model_name_or_directory: str = "Salesforce/codegen-350M-mono"
+model_name_or_directory: str = "openlm-research/open_llama_7b"
-# For models hosted by HuggingFace, it is org/name, eg "Salesforce/codegen-350M-mono"
+# For models hosted by HuggingFace, it is org/name, eg ""
 prompt: str = "Continue this story: The beautiful grey cat, Tom, is chasing after Jerry the mouse.
-He is"
+He is 100%"

 # Initialize the model: this loads the corresponding Huggingface model and tokenizer
 model = SelfAttentionModel(model_name_or_directory=model_name_or_directory)